veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ### Beta Version

 - **Purpose**: The beta stage indicates that the protocol specification is nearing its final form, with all core features defined and ready for implementation across diverse environments.
 This stage focuses on verifying that the protocol works reliably at scale, with extensive real-world testing.
-- **Features**: The protocol is fully specified, and any changes at this stage should ideally be non-breaking.
+- **Features**: The protocol is comprehensively specified, and any changes at this stage should ideally be non-breaking.
 These changes may involve optimizations or clarifications to ensure smooth, large-scale deployments, but no core elements of the protocol are expected to be altered.
 - **Audience**: Developers and organizations preparing for production use, who are looking to validate their implementations against a near-final version of the protocol.
 - **Stability**: High.
 The beta version is stable enough for broad implementation with the expectation that no significant breaking changes will be introduced.
 - **Documentation Status**: Indicated by the version identifier "b" (e.g., **v2-2024-02-26-b1**).